 No one has favorited this theater yet

-Located on the south side of Angel Road, at the corner of Cross Street, to the west of Fore Street.
+Located in the north London district of Edmonton, on the south side of Angel Road, at the corner of Cross Street, to the west of Fore Street.
 The New Public Hall was opened in 1888, with a seating capacity for 800 in stalls, pit and gallery levels.
 The auditorium ran parallel to Angel Road.
 In April 1889, it had been re-named Theatre Royal, initially a playhouse.
 It was redecorated in 1896, and re-opened on 6th February 1896 as the Theatre Royal of Varieties.
 By 1900, it had returned to presenting plays.

 It was a fairly plain building both externally and internally, with some plaster swags as decoration on the front of the balcony.
 Right up to at least 1905, the theatre did not have any toilet facilities for its patrons, and the gentlement had to use toilets in the adjacent Bricklayers Arms public house, and the ladies used a toilet in a nearby cottage (the owner of which made money out of offering this service).